Denmark Company Formation

 Denmark company formation takes the form of Private Limited Companies known as Anpartsselskab (“ApS”) companies, and the process takes between one to two weeks.

 The company has to submit the name of a director, along with their address, nationality and other information.
-Only one director is required to form a company, and directors and shareholders do not need to be residents of Denmark.
-There are minimal requirements for capital before formation.
+Denmark company formation procedures only require one director, and directors and shareholders may need to be residents of Denmark.
+The capital requirements before formation are minimal.

 The shares in the company have to come with voting rights to meet Danish standards.
 Shareholders sign a formation agreement, which declares the address and the name of the company and its business.
 The company must also disclose the name of the board of directors, the period of the first general meeting and share capital.

 The company can have a managing board and board of directors.
-Both boards have to be registered with the Danish Commerce and Companies Agency.
+However, you must register both boards with the Danish Commerce and Companies Agency.
 The government holds an official listing of all the major shareholders in the company.

 Once formed, an annual shareholders meeting is required, and there are restrictions on how many foreigners can be on the Board of Directors and the Management.
 The company also has to declare its policies for signatories.